Imwas: Late Ottoman period

 Charles Simon Clermont-Ganneau also visited Imwas in the late 19th century and describes a local tradition centered around a bathhouse dating to the Roman era.
 The upper part of the structure, which protruded above the ground, was known to locals as "Sheikh Obaid" and was considered to be the burial place of Abu Ubayd who succumbed to the plague in 639.
 The site served as both a religious sanctuary and cemetery until the town's depopulation in 1967.

 In 1875, the Carmelites of Bethlehem acquired the site containing the ruins of the church of Imwas.
-The debris was removed in 1887-8, and excavations were conducted intermittently from November 1924 to September 1930 by the Ecole Biblique.
+The debris was removed in 1887-8, and excavations were conducted intermittently from November 1924 to September 1930 by the École biblique et archéologique française de Jérusalem.
 In 1884, Dr. C. Schick discovered a baptistry with a well-preserved font dating to the 4th century.
 The square building housed an apse and a shallow cruciform basin where it is thought that those undergoing baptismal rites would stand.

 In 1883, the PEF's Survey of Western Palestine described Imwas as an adobe village, of moderate size.

-British Mandate era
+British Mandate period

 In the 1922 census of Palestine conducted by the British Mandate authorities, Imwas had a population of 824, all Muslim.
 This had increased by the time of the 1931 census to 1,029, 2 Christians and 1,027 Muslim, in 224 houses.